 Through lifestyle choices, actualized values, and advocacy, we can all make a real difference in the lives of farmed animals.

 Animal sanctuaries exist because we, human animals, too often treat non-human animals poorly.
 Animal welfare and human rights are not such disparate concepts.
 While society has certainly evolved on both fronts, we still tend to make a somewhat contrived distinction between the two.
-The structural underpinnings for both lie within the framework of our shared ethical code.
 We need to continue to push for the further inclusion of non-human animals within this context.
 It is important that we work together to educate, advocate, and activate against it.

 We should not think about veganism as a diet but rather as an ethical decision.
 Every living being deserves respect and compassion.